determined-ai/determined/docs/integrations/observability/_index.rst

    kubectl -n det-monitoring port-forward svc/monitor-grafana 9000:80

 -  Navigate to `127.0.0.1:9000 <http://127.0.0.1:9000>`__.
 Sign in with the ƒusername ``admin`` and the password you set above.
-You should see the ``Determined API Server Monitoring`` dashboard.
+You should visit the ``Determined API Server Monitoring`` dashboard.

 ******************
  Metrics
 ******************
 Determined does not produce metrics, rather it uses existing tools to report information.
-Please see source documentation for details on specific metrics.
+Visit source documentation for details on specific metrics.

 API Performance Metrics